dotnet/AspNetCore.Docs/aspnetcore/mvc/compatibility-version.md

 The <xref:Microsoft.Extensions.DependencyInjection.MvcCoreMvcBuilderExtensions.SetCompatibilityVersion*> method is a no-op for ASP.NET Core 3.0 apps.
 That is, calling `SetCompatibilityVersion` with any value of <xref:Microsoft.AspNetCore.Mvc.CompatibilityVersion> has no impact on the application.

-* The next minor version of ASP.NET Core may provide a new `CompatibilityVersion`.
+* The next minor version of ASP.NET Core may provide a new `CompatibilityVersion` value.
 * `CompatibilityVersion` values `Version_2_0` through `Version_2_2` are marked `[Obsolete(...)]`.
 * See [Breaking API changes in Antiforgery, CORS, Diagnostics, Mvc, and Routing](https://github.com/aspnet/Announcements/issues/387).
 This list includes breaking changes for compatibility switches.